natearoe/ecositer/README.md

-`ecositer` is a collection of tools for the analysis, standardization, and automation of vegetation analysis.
+`ecositer` is a collection of tools for the standardization and automation of vegetation analysis.
 These tools work with data from the Natural Resources Conservation Service (NRCS), but the data structure and format used is intended to be applicable to vegetation